July 12, 2025

 It converts Markdown files, parses custom directives, and combines everything into a single HTML file.

-The pre-processing stage helps with placing floating images more easily, and it uses the function embed_custom_images
+The pre-processing stage helps with placing floating images more easily, and it uses the function embed_custom_images.

 This function handles parsing custom image blocks and turns them into proper HTML: